SnirkImmington/dummy-rustwlc/README.md

 ### Usage

+Methods with no return type are no-ops.
+Methods on `WlcView` and `WlcOutput` that would usually run with dummy handles will run, unsafe methods will panic.

-All methods with a return type have their implementation replaced with `unimplemented!()`, calling their code will cause yours to panic.
+Other methods with return types have been replaced with `unimplemented!()`.

 The methods in `callbacks` will run without side effects and `rustwlc::init` returns a function that simply prints a message to the console.